 EdVenture Niseko promises one of the most unique kids winter camp experience you’ll ever come across.
 Returning for another season in snow-filled Niseko, the team at EdVenture have a program packed full of adventure, designed so that kids aged between 4–14 years have an amazing time both on and off the ski hill.
 We speak to Tim King, who leads the EdVenture Team, about his hugely successful Niseko camps for kids and what he has in store for the 2017/18 winter season.

 Last of all, parents will need to organise accommodation for the duration of their stay.
-Both The Orchards and Country Resort offer great, affordable options for families.
+Both offer great, affordable options for families.
 For accommodation in the heart of Hirafu town, MnK offer Akazora, a conveniently located apartment building.

 Get a glimpse into what it's like to be part of fun at EdVenture's winter kids camp by watching the video below!
 Be sure to get in touch with our team if you have any further questions, or would like to secure a spot for the 2017/18 camp season.